Problems & Pitfalls — from WORDS & DEFINITIONS?!? (part 1)

 What IS a STARTUP??
 [P.S.
 Oceans and Ice Cubes are both water, but…

-We have SO MANY words for “water” — depending on type, form, size, etc.
+We have SO MANY words for “water” — depending on type, form, etc.

-Yes, technically, (on a molecular level? chemical composition?) it might all be the same (2 parts hydrogen?
-1 part oxygen?), but, for real-world application…
+Yes, technically, it might all be the same (2 parts hydrogen?
+1 part oxygen?), but, for any real-world purposes…

-- wouldn’t it be DUMB to try to drink an iceberg or a glass of steam or the morning dew…?
+- Wouldn’t it be DIFFICULT (and DUMB?) to try to drink an iceberg or a glass of steam or the morning dew…?

-- and wouldn’t it actually be DANGEROUS to dive head-first into a puddle or a frozen lake or a bathtub…?
+- Wouldn’t it actually be DANGEROUS (and DISASTROUS?) to dive head-first into a puddle or a frozen lake or a bathtub…?